ashwaniraj0813/wowchat/README.md

 • Libraries used in making server-side application are as below:
 1. Bcrypt : I used this for hashing the passwords for safe storage.
 2. Crypto : I use this library to implement cryptographic algorithims. so that it secure the messages between two or more particpants
-3. Dotenv : i used this to keep my passwords, API keys, and other sensitive data out of my code.
+3. Dotenv : I used this to keep my passwords, API keys, and other sensitive data out of my code.
-4. Express : i used this because it provide handlers for requests with different HTTP verbs at different URL paths (routes).
+4. Express : I used this because it provide handlers for requests with different HTTP verbs at different URL paths (routes).
 5. Getstream-chat : It provides chat API and SDKs for custom messaging applications.
-It offers a reliable chat infrastructure for building real-time chat quickly

 • Libraries used in making client-side application are as below:
 1. Stream-chat : It provides chat API and SDKs for custom messaging applications.
-It enables users to build real-time chat quickly
 2. Stream-chat-react : This library provide set of  React components that make it easy to build chat and messaging applications.
 It is built on top of the Stream Chat API, which provides a powerful and flexible backend for chat.
 3. Universal-cookie : This is JavaScript library that provides a simple API for setting and reading cookies in both server-side and client-side code